Campus COVID-19 Safety Expectations for Students

 - If you contract COVID-19, have close contact with a person with COVID-19, or otherwise need to quarantine as a result of these expectations, do not come to Campus.
 Report your illness or exposure to the COVID-19 Hotline at 215-751-8035 (press “Option 1” for COVID inquiries, and then “Option 2” for students), and also notify your instructor.
 You may be directed to isolate or quarantine as follows:

 - If you have COVID-19 symptoms, stay home until 10 days after your symptoms developed, and 3 days after your symptoms have resolved without any medication, including fever reducers or cough suppressants

 - If you have a positive COVID-19 test without any symptoms, stay home until 10 days after your positive test

-- If someone in your household tests positive for COVID-19, stay home as long as they are required to isolate, and for 14 days after that (Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7)
+- If someone in your household tests positive for COVID-19, stay home as long as they are required to isolate, and for 10 days after that (Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7)

-- If you have a close contact with someone outside of your household who tests positive for COVID-19, stay home for 14 days after your last contact with that person (Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7)
+- If you have a close contact with someone outside of your household who tests positive for COVID-19, stay home for 10 days after your last contact with that person (Note: your quarantine period may be shortened to 7 days after the end of the household member's isolation period if you test negative for COVID-19 with 48 hours of quarantine day 7)

 - If you report symptoms or contact with someone with COVID-19, CCP may contact you to ask about your symptoms, where you have traveled on Campus, your contacts, and other information to prevent the spread of COVID-19 on campus.
 Please cooperate in CCP’s contact tracing efforts and provide the requested information if you are contacted.